-35. Contingent liabilities

-Sr. No Particulars As at March 31, 2025 March 31, 2024 Claims against the company not acknowledged as debt Indirect tax matters (i) In respect to the order passed by the Learned Principal Commissioner of Service Tax, Pune, for Service tax under import of services on reverse charge basis for the Financial Year 2014-15, the Company has filed an appeal against the order passed by Learned Principal Commissioner of Service Tax, Pune with the Hon'ble Central Excise and Service Tax Appellate Tribunal (CESTAT) on September 23, 2017.
+35. Cc 35.
+Contingent liabilities Sr. No o Particulars As at March 31, 2025 March 31, 2024 - Claims against the company not acknowledged as debt Indirect tax matters (i) In respect to the order passed by the Learned Principal Commissioner of Service Tax, Pune, for Service tax under import of services on reverse charge basis for the Financial Year 2014-15, the Company has filed an appeal against the order passed by Learned Principal Commissioner of Service Tax, Pune with the Hon'ble Central Excise and Service Tax Appellate Tribunal (CESTAT) on September 23, 2017.
 The Hon'ble CESTAT decided and passed the order on January 28,2023 with the direction that the entire show cause notice passed by the Principal Commissioner of Service Tax will now be taken up for fresh adjudication and the judgments noted in the Order of the Hon'ble CESTAT and other submissions, if any, be considered while adjudicating the show cause notice.
 The Company has filed Appeal against the CESTAT Order with Hon'ble High Court on March 13,2023.
-The Company has paid ₹ 165.58 million under protest towards the demand and the same forms part of the GST receivable balance.
-If the appeal filed as mentioned above results in a demand, there will be no impact on the profitability as the Company will be eligible to claim credit/refund for the amount paid.
+The Company has filed as mentioned above results in a demand, there will be no impact on the profitability as the Company will be eligible to claim credit/refund for the amount paid.
 173.78 173.78 (ii) Other Pending litigations in respect of Indirect taxes.
-723.33 7.77 2 Income tax demands disputed in appellate proceedings.
-1,041.74 1,102.72 36 Cal 36 Capital and other commitments (In ₹ Million) As at March 31, 2025 March 31, 2024 Capit a Estima Capital commitments Estimated amount of contracts remaining to be executed on capital account and not provided for 326.88 359.76
+723.33 77.7 2 Income tax demands disputed in appellate proceedings.
+1,041.74 1,102.72 36 Ca 36 Capital and other commitments (In ₹ Million) As at March 31, 2025 March 31, 2024 Capit ; Estimé Capital commitments Estimated amount of contracts remaining to be executed on capital account and not provided for 326.88 359.76